Privacy and cookies

 How long we will retain your personal information

-We may retain certain records for other legitimate reasons (including after your relationship with us has ended), for example to maintain records of articles published in our content, to resolve any potential disputes and to comply with reporting and retention obligations.
+We may retain certain records for other legitimate reasons (including after your relationship with us has ended), for example to maintain records of published content, to resolve any potential disputes and to comply with reporting and retention obligations.
 For personal data that we hold, we only hold it for as long as is necessary for the purposes for which the personal data was processed.
 We regularly review the personal data that we hold and delete or anonymise data that is no longer needed.

 Who we share your personal information with